jaygut/plankton-mtb-pwy-profiling/README.md

   1. Scripts to conduct QC of (short) sequence reads using the [bbtools suite](https://jgi.doe.gov/data-and-tools/bbtools/).
   2. Scripts to conduct functional profiling of QC MTG/MTX datasets using humann3 (https://github.com/biobakery/humann).

+#### Protein database
+A plankton-specific database, with a format compatible with the profiling tool [HUMAnN](https://elifesciences.org/articles/65088) can be accessed [here](https://doi.org/10.14284/573):

 #### NOTE:
 Each file provides documentation on what the code does and how to utilize it.